patriciamcphee/aboutme/_docs/info-architect.md

 tags:
   - tech writing
   - information architect
-description: Information architecture (IA) focuses on organizing, structuring, and labeling content in an effective and sustainable way.
+description: Information architecture (IA) focuses on organizing, structuring, and labeling content effectively and sustainably.
 The goal is to help users find information and complete tasks.
-To do this, you need to understand how the pieces fit together to create the larger picture, how items relate to each other within the system.
+To do this, you need to understand how the pieces fit together to create the larger picture and how items relate to the system.
 ---

 # Information Architect Sample
-Information architecture (IA) focuses on organizing, structuring, and labeling content in an effective and sustainable way.
+Information architecture (IA) focuses on organizing, structuring, and labeling content effectively and sustainably.
 The goal is to help users find information and complete tasks.
-To do this, you need to understand how the pieces fit together to create the larger picture, how items relate to each other within the system.
+To do this, you need to understand how the pieces fit together to create the larger picture and how items relate to the system.

 Check back for examples.